ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 endif
 ```

-Note: you should exclude the line `GTESTS += runner` if you are using `run_tests.bat` as described below (i.e. if your tests need external dependencies)
+Note: you should exclude the line `GTESTS += runner` if you are using `run_tests.bat` as described below (i.e. if your tests need external dependencies).
+This is the line that tells the default `runtests` makefile target to include this test.

 You then need to include all the files you need for your tests using
 ```Makefile